lmfit/uncertainties/doc/user_guide.rst

 calculated functions give the same value for all samples of the random variable :data:`x`.

-Thanks to the tracking of dependencies on random variables, calculations can therefore be performed in as many steps as necessary, exactly as with simple floats.
+Thanks to the automatic correlation handling, calculations can be performed in as many steps as necessary, exactly as with simple floats.
 When various quantities are combined through mathematical operations, the result is calculated by taking into account all the correlations between the quantities involved.
-All of this is done completely transparently.
+All of this is done completely **transparently**.

 .. index::
    printing